 ...Or complete some courses before sending your application

 Although care qualifications aren’t essential, many employers prefer it if you have First Aid training and a Health and Social Care qualification before you apply for a job.

 These qualifications reassure employers (and clients and their families) that you have the basic skills needed to look after vulnerable people, especially in an emergency.
 You’ll receive some further training once in the role (e.g. on moving and handling patients safely) but it’s good to enter into the job with some basic knowledge that can be built upon.

 You can also build up experience of working with vulnerable people by volunteering to help through age or children’s charities.
 This can be a great way to see if being a Carer is something you enjoy doing before committing on a full-time basis.
 There may also be volunteering opportunities available locally in care homes or hospitals.

 First Aid Training

 St John’s Ambulance offer an Essential First Aid Course at 260 different locations across the country.
 St John’s Ambulance staff will spend three hours teaching learners how to respond to emergencies and deal with accidents and injuries.
-You will be taught emergency life support for adults, children and babies, including skills such as treatment of severe bleeding and chest pain, and treatment of an unresponsive casualty.
+You’ll be taught emergency life support for adults, children, and babies, including skills such as treatment of severe bleeding and chest pain and treatment of an unresponsive casualty.